 Sport & Speed Zone Format

 During a Zone Scoring format competition, there will be 20 routes to attempt.
 Routes will be marked by a JCCA specific start tag.
 A judge will be assigned to each route to belay and score the climber's attempts.
 To get in line for a route the climber will give their scorecard to the judge in charge of the desired route.
 The climbers will have two hours to try and get as high a score as possible.
 The difficulty of each route can be determined by the total points awarded for completing it.
 Starting at 100 points and ending with 2000 points with 2000 points being the most difficult.
-Each route will be broken down into 6 different zones separated by numbers on the route from 1-4 with the sixth zone being the finishing hold.
+Each route will be broken down into 5 different zones separated by numbers on the route from 1-4 with the fifth zone being the finishing hold.
 The zone between the start hold and before the hold with the number 1 plaque will be worth zero points.
 The zone between the hold with the number one plaque and before the hold with the number 2 plaque will be worth 20% of the routes total points.
 The zone between the hold with the number 2 plaque and before the hold with the number 3 plaque will be worth 40% of the routes total points.
 This will commence till the finish hold which will be worth 100% of the route total.
 One hour into the climb time, speed climbing will start.
 At the two-hour mark all climbing will end, if a climber is on the wall when time is called they may finish their route.
 Any climbers waiting in line will not get to attempt the route.
+Climbers top three scored routes will determine their placement in the competition, with the highest score in first place.
+Climbers who tie with an equal amount of points from their top three routes will be divided by the amount of attempts on their top three scoring routes.
+The climber with less attempts on their top three routes will win.
+If climbers tie with both points and attempts in a qualifier competition, the climbers will simply tie.

 Speed Climbing Rules: